 In addition, shortly before reaching the Fortress of Ultimate Darkness and confronting Evil, the seven film bandits fell through a hole in space/time and into the drink in the Time of Legend.
 Here they were fished out in a net and almost aten by Mr. and Mrs. Ogre-played by Peter Vaughan and Katherine Helmond, respectively.
 Curiously, while it was uncertain who they symbolized, the red hair of Mrs. Ogre evoked the auburn hair of Kennedy.
 This presciently linked Mr. and Mrs. Ogre to Marshall and Kennedy, who had begun dating by the time of the release of TIME BANDITS shortly before Christmas in December of 1981, making the film one of the Last Good Films of the Last Good Year.
 This was an eerily prescient link, indeed, given that Kennedy and Marshall were soon to play a big role in the TZ disaster.

 For alas for Gilliam and everyone else, Folsey, Kennedy, Landis, Lucas, Marshall and Spielberg did not heed the eerily prescient warnings addressed to New Hollywood that were implicitly embedded in JABBERWOCKY, MONTY PYTHON AND THE HOLY GRAIL and TIME BANDITS, leading to the deadly nightmare of the TZ disaster.
 An ominously forewarned but still shocking turn of events that no doubt explained why the twilit and allegorical Gilliam and Jones film, MONTY PYTHON’S THE MEANING OF LIFE (1983), was so despondent and dismal-livened only vaguely by the Gilliam crafted Crimson Permanent Assurance sketch which saw old insurance brokers (or was that bankers?) dedicated to higher goals than making money sweep aside the callow and money obsessed youngsters who were replacing them in Gilliam’s most implicitly film art for film art’s sake affirmation to date.
-Then Gilliam addressed the TZ disaster more memorably when Helmond, Holm, Palin, Purvis, Vaughan, Jim Broadbent and Charles McKeown left behind the daylit exuberance and good cheer of TIME BANDITS and the Last Good Year and returned to the Temple Theatre with the twilit, nightmarish, allegorical, fantastic realist, imaginative, irreverent and satirical animaction film still affectionately referred to in Perley as OH, WHAT A LOVELY BICYCLE!, and in most other places as BRAZIL (1985).
+Then Gilliam addressed the TZ disaster more memorably when Helmond, Holm, Palin, Purvis, Vaughan, Jim Broadbent and Charles McKeown left behind the daylit exuberance and good cheer of TIME BANDITS and the Last Good Year and returned to the Temple Theatre with the twilit, nightmarish, allegorical, fantastic realist, imaginative, irreverent and satirical animaction film still affectionately referred to in Perley as OH, WHAT A LOVELY BICYCLE!, and in some other countries as BRAZIL (1985).

 Indeed, the nighttime explosion that tore through a bank of televisions all showing a banal commercial for ducts in a shop display case and also took out a customer at the beginning of the film immediately implied that the daylit and Skyrocking exuberance of the pre-TZ disaster days was gone and a dark and violent new post-1982 world was here-and also linked the film to TIME BANDITS and the block of concentrated Evil that exploded at the end of that film and killed the cluelessly consumerist parents of Kevin.
 This explosive beginning also implied that Gilliam was again striking back at the beastly blockbuster film as much as at the equally explosive TZ disaster in BRAZIL.
 Curiously, Gilliam also implied that he was roasting the allegorical Ron Howard film, SPLASH (1984), in BRAZIL.
 For the sight and sound of the depressed, repressed, Tom Hanks resembling and bicycle deprived Department of Information and Information Retrieval bureaucrat Sam Lowry-played by Jonathan Pryce-dreaming about, meeting, falling in love with and then losing the beautiful and Daryl Hannah resembling blonde, Jill Layton-played by Kim Greist-before being tortured to death, in the end, evoked the implicitly Spielberg linked Allan Bauer-played by Hanks-meeting, falling in love with, losing, reconnecting with and then living happily ever after underwater with Madison the beautiful blonde mermaid-played by Hannah-at the end of SPLASH.
 The presence of Vaughan as Deputy Minister Eugene Helpmann reaffirmed the implicit intent of the film, for he evoked Eugene Levy’s Wicked Doctor Walter Kornbluth in SPLASH.